CelestialQwert/super-gb-printer/README.md

 # super-gb-printer
-A Game Boy to Epson POS printer interface using a Raspberry Pi Pico and written in Micropython.
+A Game Boy to Epson POS printer interface using a Raspberry Pi Pico and written in MicroPython.
 Inspired by the [gbpxl](https://github.com/xx0x/gbpxl) project and its [multi-tone fork](https://github.com/cristofercruz/gbpxl).

 ![demonstration](./demonstration.jpg)